 How are reishi mushrooms different than other mushrooms?

 Many types of mushrooms besides reishi mushrooms contain beta-glucans, including oyster, shiitake, maitake, and enoki mushrooms.
 However, reishi mushrooms specifically are notable for their high concentrations of triterpenes.
 Because of the combination of beta-glucans and triterpenes, reishi mushrooms have long been known as some of the most powerful medicinal mushrooms.

 Reishi mushrooms are edible when raw, but they’re incredibly bitter thanks to the triterpenes, so they’re not often eaten raw.
 There isn’t any research to say whether eating reishi mushrooms raw instead of dried (like they’re usually found) provides more benefits, and most research has been performed using dried reishi or extracts from them.

-One of the trendiest ways to get reishi mushrooms right now is in tea, which is made with dried and sometimes ground reishi mushrooms steeped in hot water.
+One of the trendiest ways to get reishi mushrooms right now is in tea or coffee, which is made with dried and sometimes ground reishi mushrooms steeped in hot water.
 Now that reishi mushrooms are a hot commodity in the health food industry, some companies have taken to adding ground reishi mushrooms to other beverages, like instant coffee and hot cocoa mix.

 image: Four Sigmatic